Kitura/Swift-JWT/README.md

 ### macOS

 * macOS 10.12.0 (*Sierra*) or higher
+* Swift 4.1 and above installed

+### Linux

+- Ubuntu 14.04 or Ubuntu 16.04
+- Swift 4.1 and above installed

-## Supported algorithms
+## Supported Algorithms
 At the moment the supported algorithms are:

 RS256 - RSASSA-PKCS1-v1_5 using SHA-256
 RS384 - RSASSA-PKCS1-v1_5 using SHA-384
 RS512 - RSASSA-PKCS1-v1_5 using SHA-512

 ## Usage

-Add
+Start by importing the module:

 ```swift
 import SwiftJWT
 ```
-to your application.

-### Check whether an algorithm is supported
+### Algorithm Support
 The supported algorithms are listed above.

 In order to check at run time if an algorithm is supported and whether it requires a key or a secret, call: